poker strategy

 Texas Holdem Fish

-The weakest player.
+The loose passive player is the weakest player.

 Fish are also called Calling Stations.